jeffkala/workshop-implementing-cicd-documentation/Lab_4_Source_Code_Checks/README.md

 Lab 4 is all about the "project" level source code checks.

-When you open the `.gitlab-ci.yml` file you will notice we have some defaults, workflow details, `before_script` definitions, stages, and more..
+When you open the `.gitlab-ci.yml` file you will notice we have some defaults, workflow details, stages, and more..

 Next, we will look at the `stages:` section which tells our pipeline what stages and what order they should be executed in.